CLASSIFICATION NO. 048

 PUBLIC AFFAIRS MANAGER

-Under direction, to plan, organize, evaluate and monitor management programs within the Department of Public and Government Relations Affairs including public and media relations, agency marketing, public outreach, education and involvement, internal communications and website/ electronic media; and to do other work as assigned.
+Under direction, to plan, organize, evaluate and monitor management programs within the Department of Public and Government Affairs including public and media relations, strategic communications, agency marketing, public outreach, education and involvement, internal communications, content management of the county website, digital/electronic media including social media and video communications, and to do other work as assigned.

-The Department of Public and Government Relations (PGR) coordinates public information and intergovernmental relations by disseminating information and promoting communication between the County and the media, business groups, citizen groups and the public.
-PGR represents the County in policy formulation and coordination of intergovernmental issues with federal, state and local legislatures and governments, and facilitates public involvement and participation in the County's public policy and decision making process.
-PGR coordinates these duties through its divisions: Cable Communications, Government Relations and Strategic Communications.
+The Department of Public and Government Affairs (PGA) coordinates public information and intergovernmental relations by disseminating information and promoting communication between the County and the media, business groups, citizen groups and the public.
+PGA represents the County in policy formulation and coordination of intergovernmental issues with federal, state, regional and local legislatures and governments, and facilitates public involvement and participation in the County’s public policy and decision making process.
+PGA coordinates these duties through its divisions: Cable Communications, Government Affairs and Public Affairs.

-The Public Affairs Manager is responsible for the development, coordination and implementation of programs and activities related to media, business and community relations.
-The incumbent ensures that these programs reflect the policy goals and vision established by the Board of County Commissioners and County Administration.
+Public Affairs Managers are responsible for the development, coordination and implementation of programs and activities related to media, business and community relations.
+Incumbents ensure that these programs reflect the policy goals and vision established by the Board of County Commissioners and County Administration.

 Duties may include but are not limited to the following:

-- Oversees, develops and/or reviews writing, editing, production and distribution of existing and new communications tools for print and broadcast media, and internal audiences, including a wide variety of communications and informational materials; manages department website, community events and display development.
+- Oversees, develops and/or reviews writing, editing, production and distribution of existing and new communications tools for print and broadcast media, electronic communications including web and social media and video, and internal audiences, including a wide variety of communications and informational materials; manages department website, community events and display development.

 - Hires, directs, supervises and evaluates professional staff to provide quality service to citizens and County; prepares performance evaluations; administers progressive discipline; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.